Tsimmsz/SecureVotingJava/README.md

 ## User Guide
-A more in depth user guide is available in the user manual, which can be found in the documentation
+A more in depth user guide is available in the user manual, which can be found in the documentation.

 Step by Step:
 1. Download Zip folder(<>code -> Download Zip)